izeresabin/-plsql-window-functions-AutoMax-Dealership-Analytics-System/README.md

 ---

-## 🛡️ Academic Integrity
+# 🛡️ Academic Integrity

-### Original Work Declaration
+Original Work Declaration
-This **AutoMax Dealership Analytics System** represents original academic work developed independently for the Database Development with PL/SQL course.
+This AutoMax Dealership Analytics System represents original academic work developed independently for the Database Development with PL/SQL course.
 All SQL implementations, analytical interpretations, and business insights were created specifically for this assignment.

-### Intellectual Honesty Statement
+Intellectual Honesty Statement

-- **No AI-generated content** was copied without proper attribution or adaptation
-- **All external sources** are properly cited in the References section above
-- **Code implementations** represent original problem-solving and technical skill development
-- **Business analysis** reflects independent critical thinking and application of course concepts
-- **Collaboration** was limited to concept discussions as permitted by academic guidelines
+No AI-generated content was copied without proper attribution or adaptation All external sources are properly cited in the References section above Code implementations represent original problem-solving and technical skill development Business analysis reflects independent critical thinking and application of course concepts Collaboration was limited to concept discussions as permitted by academic guidelines

-### Ethical Compliance
+Ethical Compliance
 This project adheres to AUCA's academic integrity standards and professional database development ethics, emphasizing accuracy, transparency, and intellectual honesty in all analytical conclusions and technical implementations.

----
+“All sources were properly cited.
+Implementations and analysis represent original work.
+No AI generated content was copied without attribution or adaptation.”

 ## 📞 Contact Information

 **Student:** IZERE Sabin Patience
-**Email:** [sabin.izere@student.auca.ac.rw]
+**Email:** [izeresabinpatience@gmail.com]
 **Course:** Database Development with PL/SQL (INSY 8311)
 **Instructor:** Eric Maniraguha (eric.maniraguha@auca.ac.rw)
 **Institution:** Adventist University of Central Africa (AUCA)